zeynep-sirin/EEG-Based-Emotion-Recognition-using-Deep-Neural-Networks/README.md

 Architecture: Multi-Layer Perceptron (MLP) with Batch Normalization and Dropout layers for optimized regularization.

 # Conclusion and Future Work
 This project validates the use of deep learning for real-time neuro-classification.
-Future iterations could integrate these models into longitudinal studies, such as the Police-In-Action (PIA) research, to predict behavioral outcomes like "freezing" or "avoidance" under acute stress.
+Future iterations could integrate these models into longitudinal studies, to predict behavioral outcomes like "freezing" or "avoidance" under acute stress.

 Zeynep Şirin